roots/docs/trellis/local-development.md

 ### Nothing
 That's right... nothing!
 You might not care about a local development environment.
-Or you might only want to use Trellis for deploying to managed servers like Kinsta.
+Or you might only want to use Trellis for deploying to managed servers like.
 Trellis is quite flexible and supports these uses cases as well.

-See our [Deploying to Kinsta with Trellis](https://roots.io/guides/deploying-to-kinsta-with-trellis/) guide for an example of this workflow.

-Or you can even Vagrant locally and then deploy to a managed host such as Kinsta.